 - 1 teaspoon sage

 - 1 teaspoon thyme

 - 1/4 teaspoon pepper

 - 4 cups chicken broth

-- Preheat oven to 350 and grease a casserole dish or 13x9 baking pan with nonstick cooking spray.
+- Preheat oven to 350 and grease a casserole dish or 13×9 baking pan with nonstick cooking spray.
 Set aside.

-- Pour broth on top of bread making sure to coat all pieces.
+- Pour chicken broth on top of bread making sure to coat as many pieces as possible.
 If necessary, push bread into the dish with the back of a spoon to absorb the broth.